alexking/BerryCamExpress/README.md

 This command installs a package, and any packages that it depends on.
 Although this take quite some time given the amount of processing power initially required, it makes it easy to fetch all the required components and libraries.

-We re-issue the command:
+We issue the commands:

 ```
 cd BerryCamExpress
 npm install
+bower install
+grunt
 ```

-After a few minutes, the package will install additional dependencies that allow it to run.
+After a few minutes, the package will install additional dependencies that allow it to run, then build itself.

 ### Start the server